Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## 1. Initialize Your Client

-The first step in interacting with a service is to create a client instance.
+The first step in interacting with a service via protocol methods is to create a client instance.

 ```csharp
 using Azure.Pets;